decred-proposals/mainnet/a3def199af812b796887f4eae22e11e45f112b50c2e17252c60ed190933ec14f/1/payload/index.md

 **I. Summary**

 Currently there are over 2,000 cryptocurrency projects listed on coinmarketcap.com.
-Many of these cryptocurrency projects have their own official ‚Äúdecentralized wallets‚Äù, use recommended third-party wallets or are in the process of developing their wallet software.
+Many of these cryptocurrency projects have their own official ìdecentralized walletsî, use recommended third-party wallets or are in the process of developing their wallet software.

 For example, the Decred project created the Decrediton Wallet.